 - The number of “F’s” Kavanaugh wrote when spelling “Fourth of July” in his high school yearbook.

 - Female law students interested in clerking for Kavanaugh allegedly being told to exhibit “model-like” feminity, a claim denied by the professor alleged to have delivered the advice.

 - The New York Times reported on another Kavanaugh high school yearbook reference, “Renate alumnius”, allegedly a sexual boast.

 - 600 Yale Law alumnae, many of whom have never even met Kavanaugh, signing a letter against him.

 In the minds of many, these tattered fragments of denied, unverified, or unverifiable information stitch together to form an unassailable tapestry of credence.
 The certainty with which a broad segment of Twitter expounds on Kavanaugh’s guilt is something to behold.

 And to be sure, no side is innocent in all this mess.
 Fox News’ Jeanine Pirro raised the possibility that Kavanaugh’s accusers may have been hypnotized.
 Dennis Prager’s piece in the National Review last week, arguing the sexual misconduct allegations against Kavanaugh should be ignored, was disastrous.
 As were the arguments put forth by conservatives on the “even if he did it, it’s not disqualifying” train.

 Twitter has unsurprisingly been a dumpster fire of spectacularly bad takes, grandstanding, and rumor mongering throughout this whole spectacle.

-But, to a much lesser extent, it’s also been a source of voices offering an insightful path through the wilderness of media coverage.
+But it’s also been a source of voices offering an insightful path through the wilderness of media coverage, albeit to a much lesser extent.

 The Washington Free Beacon’s Alex Griswold has been a standout.
 With a blend of humor and wisdom, Griswold’s Twitter account has been indispensable on Kavanaugh coverage.